rajgoel/course-business-analytics-fundamentals/05-lecture/slides.md

 ---

-Branch & bound exploits the fact, that a solution to the IP cannot be better than the solution of its linear relaxation, i.e. the objective function value of the linear relaxation is a *bound* to the objective function value of the IP.
+Branch & bound exploits the fact that a solution to the IP cannot be better than the solution of its linear relaxation, i.e. the objective function value of the linear relaxation is a *bound* to the objective function value of the IP.

 ---